polius/meteornext-docs/docs/guides/deployments.md

 There are two factors to take into account:

 - 🚀 **Parallelism**: The deployment is performed at the same time in multiple database servers.
-- 🌎 **Cross-Region**: The deployment is executed in each Region using SSH Tunnel reducing drastically the delay between queries.
+- 🌎 **Cross-Region**: The deployment is executed in each Region using SSH Tunnel, reducing drastically the delay between queries.

 ---

-To put a little of context before going further remember that a **Region** is a resource that is assigned to one or more servers and is identified by a name and with the option to enable SSH Tunnel.
+To put a little of context before going further, remember that a **Region** is a resource that is assigned to one or more servers and is identified by a name and with the option to enable SSH Tunnel.

 ![alt text](../../assets/inventory/regions.png "Inventory - Regions")

 <p style="text-align:center; margin-top:-10px">List of regions</p>

-So when we're talking to Regions that have the SSH Tunnel enabled (Cross-Region) think about Linux machines that Meteor uses to balance the deployment workload and therefore to speed-up the execution.
+So when we're talking to Regions that have the SSH Tunnel enabled (Cross-Region) think about Linux machines that Meteor uses to balance the deployment workload and therefore to speed up the execution.

 ---